Next Generation Sequencing (NGS) Illumina Library Prep

 NGS Workflow

-2) NGS libraries: depending on the number of submitted samples, the libraries could be constructed with the Biomek FXP plus TRobot Laboratory Automation Workstation.
-It allows every aspect of liquid handling, including pipetting, dilution, dispensing and integration.
-The platform is capable of walk-away automation of TruSeq RNA sample prep workflow with current throughput of 200 RNA-seq libraries a week.
+2) NGS libraries: Depending on the number of submitted samples, libraries can be constructed using the Biomek FXP Laboratory Automation Workstation.
+This system handles all aspects of liquid handling, including pipetting, dilution, dispensing, and integration.

-3) Library size selection: We are using both Ampure beads and Pippin Prep based size selection.
+3) Library size selection: We use both bead-based and Blue Pippin-based size selection.

 5) Library dilution, pooling, sequencing or shipping to a NovaSeq facility.